-Parlor palms require 1 to 2 top-down waterings per week in summer, in winter, once every 1 to 2 weeks, ensuring soil remains evenly moist without getting waterlogged in-between cycles.
+Parlor palms require watering every 7 to 10 days in spring and summer and every 10 to 14 days in winter, ensuring soil remains evenly moist without getting waterlogged in between cycles.
 Smaller parlor palms require dry topsoil before being watered.
 For larger, more mature plants, wait for the first 2 inches of topsoil to dry out before watering.

 When to Water Parlor Palms

 Parlor palms have specific water requirements and preferences.
-The following goes through some handy tips to keep in mind when watering your Parlor plants.
+The following includes some handy tips to remember when watering your Parlor plants.

 How to Check When to Water a Parlor Palm

 The finger test is your best bet when checking if your Palor palm needs water.
-You do this by sticking your finger into the topsoil.
+I do this by simply sticking my finger into the topsoil.
 You should find that the topsoil is dry for smaller plants before giving your plant any water.
-With bigger plants, ensure that the first inch of topsoil is dry before watering your plant.
+With bigger plants, ensure that the first two inches of topsoil is dry before watering your plant.

 How Often Do Parlor Palms Typically Need Watering?